Usage data dashboard and overage calculations

 For example:

-The platform counts the standard export A every time the customer adds it, which makes two (2) exports, while it counts two (2) times of the main export B as only one (1) export.
-Totally: three (3) exports.
+The platform counts the standard export A every time you add it, which makes up two (2) exports, while it counts the main export B as one (1) export although added twice.
+In total: three (3) exports.

 [N different main exports added] = N